Luke Chapter 3 Summary: John the Baptist, Repentance, and Jesus’ Baptism

 Summary

 Luke 3 introduces the ministry of John the Baptist and sets the stage for Jesus' public ministry.
 The chapter begins with John’s call to repentance, preparing the way for Jesus.
-John baptizes Jesus, during which the Holy Spirit descends on Him and God’s voice proclaims Him as His beloved Son.
-The chapter concludes with the genealogy of Jesus, tracing His lineage back to Adam, emphasizing His role in God's redemptive plan for humanity.
+John baptizes Jesus, during which the Holy Spirit descends on him and God’s voice proclaims him as the beloved Son.

 the Jordan River flows through lush vegetation